 Despite all of the excitement, there are some things parents can do to help their little unicorns and superheroes get quality sleep on Halloween night.
 Your work starts before your kids even put on their costumes.

-She also recommends setting a “candy curfew,” which is the cutoff for when they can dive into their stash at night.
+- Limit candy: While no one wants to play candy cop, setting a “candy curfew”—the cutoff for when they can dive into their stash at night—can help make bedtime much easier on Halloween, she adds.
 “Decide with them when they will have the last treat and try to make it at least two or three hours before bedtime,” Hamilton says.

 Despite your best tricks and treats, getting kids to bed and sleeping soundly on Halloween will probably be a bigger struggle than usual.
-But don’t let it haunt you—one night of bad sleep won’t derail their whole routine.
-And for many families, the thrill of Halloween is worth a little midnight mayhem.
+But don’t let it haunt you: One night of bad sleep won’t derail their whole routine.
+And with Halloween falling on a Friday, the best treat of all might be letting everyone sleep in a little on Saturday morning.